1. Home

 Most hospitals today operate through an electronic health record (EHR) or electronic medical record (EMR) backbone.
 This means all medication orders are ordered electronically, and each action, from ordering by prescribers to verifying and dispensing by pharmacists to administering by nurses, is tracked using identifiable tokens such as fingerprints or passwords.
 Once a prescriber places a medication order, it becomes available for the pharmacist to review.

 A prescriber can consist of a physician, such as a medical doctor (MD) or a doctor of osteopathic medicine (DO), or a mid-level provider, such as a nurse practitioner (NP) or a physician assistant (PA).
-There are undoubtedly many other provider types depending on your specific practice area, but these are the main types.
+Depending on your specific practice area, there are undoubtedly many other provider types, but these are the main types.
 Once the medication order reaches the pharmacist, the hospital pharmacist is responsible for determining the appropriateness of the medication.
 There is a concept of medication error reduction called the ‘Swiss Cheese Model’.

 An Introduction to the Swiss Cheese Model